 Participants who complete an event in for which they are not registered (for example – complete the Birkie when they are registered for Korte, or ski the skate course when they registered for classic) will be credited for completing the race but will not be given a finish time, will not be eligible for awards and will not be included in the official results.

-A complete list of maps and trail conditions can be found on the “Trails” page: HERE
+A complete list of maps and trail conditions can be found on the Trails page.

 Prize money will be awarded to the first six male and female competitors who cross the finish in the Birkie Skate Race.
 A total purse of $39,000 will be awarded in the increments below at an award ceremony in the Celebration Plaza at 11:30 am.

 |Place||Prize Money (US $)|

 A $2500 “Support American Skiing” award will be given to the top American male & female finishers in the Birkie Skate Race.

 In addition, each finisher will receive a PREMIUM, LUXURY MATTRESS SET from Slumberland, title sponsor of the American Birkebeiner.

 From SLUMBERLAND, Title Sponsor of the American Birkebeiner:

 Win Your Wave—Win a Pair of Pillows!
 In Each Wave, the 1st Birkie Male and Female Skate and the 1st Birkie Male and Female Classic will each receive a PAIR OF PREMIUM PILLOWS from Slumberland!
 Waves include 1, 2, 3, 70, 4, 5, 6, 7.